-Although the French might be synonymous with the beauty business, Latinx founders are launching brands more than ever before, and have quickly established a notable place in the industry.
+Although the French might be synonymous with the beauty business, Latinx founders are launching brands more than ever before — and have quickly established a notable place in the industry.
 That’s great news for representation, but as always for consumers, it can be tough to know where to begin searching for that next must-have brand.
 Luckily, a few Latinx beauty editors were kind enough to share their favorite Latinx-owned beauty brands with TZR.
 Some of these companies have been around for quite some time now (see: Beautyblender), while others, like Lunar Magic Beauty, are just getting their foot in the industry.
 All of them, however, are worthy of exploration.

 “Not only do Latinx communities have valuable spending power in this industry, but they are also carving out representation on the shelves of retailers,” Thatiana Diaz, editor-in-chief of Remezcla, tells TZR.
 “It's important to support these entrepreneurs who are have pushed through every obstacle — from workplace discrimination to raising capital — to bring not only their brands but authentic representation to the masses.”
 And with the lack of accurate representation in the beauty industry of Latinx communities, Diaz says it's essential to support those who are bringing the visibility from a first-person position.

 Anything you need to stock your beauty cabinet can be found from a Latinx-owned brand.
-Below, shop 23 businesses that Latinx beauty editors love.
+Below, shop these businesses beauty editors love.

 Ask a beauty editor (or any beauty love, for that matter) their favorite skin care brands, and chances are, Joanna Vargas will be high up on the list.
 This is because the brand — founded by celebrity esthetician Joanna Vargas herself — serves up products that deliver healthy, glowing skin.
 And if you’re located in New York City, it’s highly recommended you visit her studio so that Vargas can work her magic on your complexion.